tshaddix18/HeatCode/README.md

 # HeatCode
 HeatCode is a site aimed about making a more competitive framework for practicing for interviews.
 Created by Thomas, Isha, Olivia, and Alexander.
+Built using React and Flask.

 #### Preview:
 <img width="1072" alt="Screen Shot 2022-07-18 at 1 16 57 PM" src="https://user-images.githubusercontent.com/11857485/179609709-ffffb36b-1db2-42cd-bcd6-9be4f3dd9850.png">